cedadev/jasmin-workshop/exercises/ex07/README.md

 All too easy?
 Here are some questions to test your knowledge an understanding.
 You might find the answers by exploring the [JASMIN Documentation](https://help.jasmin.ac.uk)

  1. Which packages are available in the default `jaspy` environment on JASMIN?
 Are there any non-Python packages included?
 Can you find out their versions?
- 2. A different approach would be to use `miniconda` to install your own Python environment (independent of `jaspy`).
-Can you install miniconda in your `$HOME` directory and then create a new Python 3 environment inside it?

 ### Review / alternative approaches / best practice